terrycojones/daudin/README.md

-   functions inside-out (innermost is executed first) in a typical language, or b) use prefix syntax and nested inside-out functions as in [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), or c) push all your arguments onto a stack and then use postix, as in a [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN) calculator or other stack-based language.
+   functions inside-out (innermost is executed first) in a typical language, or b) use prefix syntax and nested inside-out functions as in [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), or c) perhaps worst of all, push all your arguments onto a stack and then use postix, as in a
+   [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation)
+   (RPN) calculator or other stack-based language.